bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK_English.md

     back to the previous page.
 A: It can't go back because your home page ViewController has hidden the NavigationBar.

-2. Found a leak in TTRUIWebView class of the BUWebViewController class in the TikTok SDK.
+2. Found a leak in BUUIWebView class of the BUWebViewController class in the TikTok SDK.
 A: It is a system problem.
 UIWebView has a consistent leak.
 We will consider replacing it with WKWebView.